jeongwoo-gobroad/openToDo-web/Methods.md

 >>      RETURNS: Boolean Values

-> Basic APIs for the shareBoard todo management system
+> Basic Methods for the shareBoard todo management system
 > 1. checkGetBoardDataExists()
 >>
 >>      This function checks if $_GET has an appropriate board id data.